linode/docs/archetypes/marketplace.md

 - **Recommended plan:** All plan types and sizes can be used.

 ## Getting Started after Deployment

 <!-- the following headings and paragraphs outline the steps necessary
      to access and interact with the Marketplace app. -->

 ### Accessing the ___App_Name___ App

-You're app is accessible at your Linode's IP address...etc.
+Your app is accessible at your Linode's IP address...etc.

 <!-- the following shortcode informs the user that Linode does not provide automatic updates
      to the Marketplace app, and that the user is responsible for the security and longevity